habdullah/edgenet/assets/logos/edgenet_logos_2020_05_02/README.md

+**Please no longer use this version of the logo, and use the May 3rd version instead**

+The May 3rd version has a larger logotype in comparison with the logomark.

-This is the May 2nd 2020 version of the EdgeNet logos.
+**This is the May 2nd 2020 version of the EdgeNet logos.**

 There is a rectangular logo including both logomark and logotype: